DouglasUrner/House-Manual/README.md

 ### Nest Protect Smoke & Carbon Monoxide Alarms

+**Batteries:**

+The smoke detectors is the bedrooms are battery powered.
+The ones in the family room, the upstairs hall, and the one high on the wall above the kitchen are AC powered with backup batteries in case of power failure.
+They all use the same AA Lithium batteries (Energizer L91).

 ### Pets

 There are coyotes, racoons, and birds of prey in the area.
 There have been reports of bears in Banner Woods.